trych/kirby-field-composer/README.md

 // => Haze, Jil Nash, 2014
 ```

 If a string is used as the last argument, it will be interpreted as the separator to place between the separate parts.
-Otherwise the default separator (`''` or the one set via the `defaultSeparator` option) will be used.
+Otherwise the default separator (`''` or the one set via the `mergeSeparator` option) will be used.
 ```php
 $page->title()->merge($page->artist(), $page->year(), ' / ');
 // => Haze / Jil Nash / 2014